interledger-deprecated/ilp-lightning-demo/README.md

 ## How it Works

+Interledger is a protocol for connecting payment networks or _ledgers_.

-Connectors [ledger plugins](https://github.com/interledger/rfcs/blob/master/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md) to connect to different types of ledgers.
-A simple packet format instructs connectors where to forward payments.
+_Connectors_ use [ledger plugins](https://interledger.org/rfcs/0004-ledger-plugin-interface/) to connect to different types of ledgers.
+This demo uses [`ilp-plugin-lightning`](https://github.com/interledgerjs/ilp-plugin-lightning) to send payments through instances of the Lightning Network.

+The [Interledger packet](https://interledger.org/rfcs/0003-interledger-protocol/) is attached to transfers across individual ledgers and instructs connectors where to forward payments.
 [Hashed-Timelock _Agreements_ (HTLAs)](https://github.com/interledger/rfcs/blob/master/0022-hashed-timelock-agreements/0022-hashed-timelock-agreements.md), a generalization of HTLCs, are used to secure Interledger payments.

-For more information on Interledger, see [interledger.org](https://interledger.org) or the [Interledger RFCs](https://github.com/interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md) for the protocol specs.
+For more information on Interledger, see [interledger.org](https://interledger.org) or the [Interledger RFCs](https://github.com/interledger/rfcs) for the protocol specs.